Share this article with your friends

 - External roles and responsibilities

-I am a member of the Church of England Liturgical Commission, and chair the Group for Renewal of Worship (GROW), which produces booklets in the Grove Worship series.
+I'm also a member of the Society for Liturgical Study (SLS) and the Group for Renewal of Worship (GROW - which produces booklets in the Grove Worship series).

 - Beyond Common Worship: Anglican Identity and Liturgical Diversity (SCM Press, 2013)